rustyeddy/rustyeddy.com/content/notes/streaming-video-local-network.md

 I am happy to set up a PoC with both RTSP and HTTP serving MPEG-DASH from Raspberry Pis.
 For generating video, I'll be using gstreamer most likely to transmit the Raspberry Pi Video.

-I can write up an architecture document with a bit more detail..

-What are your thoughts?

 Video on a LAN required for Real Time control decisions, whether it is OpenCV churning through images while spitting out data used by _magoo_